samheutmakerdfs/run-book-template/run-book-template.md

 > Which parts of the system need to be backed up?

-_(e.g. Only the CoreTransactions database in PostgreSQL and the Puppet master database need to be backed up)_
+_Only the persistence layer needs to be backed up.
+We will Heptio Ark to snapshot the persisent volumes created by MongoDB._

 ### Backup procedures